RW2023/swoletrack/README.md

 - Store this file as `.env.local` in your project root.
 It’s automatically loaded by Next.js.
 - Add `.env.local` to `.gitignore` to keep it out of version control.

 ## 🔮 Planned Features

 - 📈 Workout volume and streak charts
 - ✅ Goal tracking
-- ⌚Integrating wearable data (FitbBit)
+- ⌚ Integrating wearable data (Fitbit)

 ## 💬 Why SwoleTrac?